dominioncross/new-mac-setup/README.md

 This will restore all the databases.

+## The next step is to setup a development server links via puma-dev
 ----------------------------------------------------------------
-### The next step is to setup a development server links via puma-dev to to run the app on the browser
-for example, to setup the wholesale app,
+This will run the app on the browser.
+For example, to setup the wholesale app,

+27. `puma-dev --install -d test`

+this will install `.test` TLD.
+The default TLD of puma-dev is `.dev`, which is a reserved TLD.

-27. `cd ~/Code/dcross/wholesale`
+28. `cd ~/Code/dcross/wholesale`
-28. `bundle install`
+29. `bundle install`
-29. `cd ~/Code/dcross`
+30. `cd ~/Code/dcross`
-30. `puma-dev link -n dcross-wholesale wholesale`
+31. `puma-dev link -n dcross-wholesale wholesale`

 The above steps will give the URL `https://dcross-wholesale.dev/`.
 This will run the app on the puma-dev server.
 Do this for each app to setup link.

+## Install mysql for warehouse application
 ----------------------------------------------------------------
-### Install mysql for warehouse application

 1. run `chmod +x mysql.sh`
 2. run `./mysql.sh`